haydenbleasel/stripe-migrate/README.md

 # stripe-migrate

+# WIP!
+Don't use this yet... unless you're gonna contribute.

 A Node-based CLI tool to migrate content from between Stripe accounts.

 1. Copy PAN data across Stripe accounts in UI.